ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 In this exercise we will establish our baseline system, System 1.
 Above, in your Constant Values table, you characterized the system, but now we will perform our experiment.
 We will drive the oscillator with a sine wave and slowly sweep through a few hundred hertz.
 You can pause the video and scrub through it as slowly as you'd like.

 Do your best to identify a standing wave.
 You might notice something looking like a standing wave over a range of frequencies.
-You want the frequency where the amplitude of the string looks the largest, **the tongue of the oscillator is relatively stable,** and the whole wave looks fairly stable.
+You want the frequency where the amplitude of the string looks the largest, <!--**the tongue of the oscillator is relatively stable,**--> and the whole wave looks fairly stable.

-**It is fine if you don't measure the exact frequency of the wave.** We won't grade you on how good you are at watching a video to make a challenging measurement.
+**It is fine if you don&Rsquo;t measure the exact frequency of the wave.** We won't grade you on how good you are at watching a video to make a challenging measurement.
 Just do your best to identify the standing wave and measure the frequency.
-What is interesting isn't the exact frequency at which a standing wave occurs.
+What is interesting isn&rsquo;t the exact frequency at which a standing wave occurs.
 It is the *relationship* between frequency and the different standing waves that form.
 As long as you are close you should see the *relationship*.

 Now we will begin taking data points with System 1.
-Since this is the System 1 setup, we will be using the string length and mass given above in Exercise 4.
+Since this is the System 1 setup, we will be using the string length and mass given above in Exercise 2.

 <!--Video 1 Baseline ![Video 1](imgs/Figure5_Nodes.jpg){width=100% height=600px} -->